 Beyond this empty void, the Father of the Trinity (the Divine Origin) manifests itself within its own concentric pattern.
 Dante pictures the upward crossing through the Empyrean as the in-volution of a complete reversal of viewpoint -- by confronting the geocentric spheres with another center, the Rose of Heaven of which the petals are The Nine Orders of Angels, and the central pistil of which is the Figure of God.
 The nine choirs of angels revolve around the centriole in ever-widening circles, fastest when nearest the Father, in contrast to the cosmic spheres whose apparent movement grows in proportion to their distance from the earthly center.
 [Burkhardt, p.
 49] The center of the Divine Origin can be imagined as the terminal pole of an energy source, generating or transmitting power to each earthly or planetary pole.

-by whose might all things are moved,
+His glory, by whose might all things are moved,

 The "Absolute" was shown visually in examples of artwork of the time, respectively as a vortex, or an arrangement of vortices, in physical "space".
 Such a vortex would represent a divine or evil presence.
 In Giottos Last Judgment, a focal point is implied for heaven, and a multiplicity of focal points implied in hell.
 In Ambrogio Lorenzettis Allegory of Good Government in the City, a panorama of focal points are displayed, implying an advocacy of a decentralized democratic society in a classical sense.
 In Pollaiuolos Martyrdom of St. Sebastian the specific vertical axis of this well-known painting reveals a tree-like aggregation of space-time with the branching organization of fractal vortices, and the arrows piercing Sebastian's body, suggesting deeper and deeper realities.